dgaydukov/cert-aws/files/sa.md

 There are 3 types of IP address
 * private IP - your instance is not available from outside, only from within your VPC (base on SG)
-* public IP - you instance is available from outside.
-Given once to concrete instance, if you stop/restart instance it may change
+* public (dynamic - cause it changes) IP - you instance is available from outside.
+Given once to concrete instance, if you stop/start instance it may change
-* elastic IP - public IP that you can assign to any instance
+* elastic(static - doesn't change) IP - public IP that you can assign to any instance

 source/destination checks
 * instance must be a source/destination of any traffic it sends/receive